Omaha World-Herald: Background

 Buffett's BH Media Group was unable to turn around the precipitous fall in circulation and advertising revenue, and Buffett eventually threw in the towel, selling The World-Herald and its other stable of newspapers to Lee Enterprises for $140 million in cash in January 2020.
 Buffett had said the previous year that newspapers were "toast."
 Buffett financed the Lee purchase, which also refinanced Lee's debt so that Berkshire would become its sole lender, for $576 million at a 9 percent interest rate.
 The transaction did not include the newspaper's physical property, which Lee entered into an agreement to lease from Berkshire.

 As of 2020, The World-Herald for the first time since its founding in 1885 is no longer locally owned.
 Lee is based in Davenport, Iowa.
 The New York Stock Exchange warned Lee in 2020 that its stock was at risk of de-listing because of its persistently low share price below $1.00 a share; it re-listed its stock on the Nasdaq exchange in 2021 and has said it has a plan for re-focusing its newspapers to digital.

-The newspaper's newsroom staff has shrunk substantially, from more than 200 in 2015 to 118 at the beginning of 2018 — to 62 by the end of 2020, according to its news staff's union.
+The newspaper's newsroom staff has shrunk substantially, from more than 200 in 2015 to 118 at the beginning of 2018 – to 62 by the end of 2020, according to its news staff's union.

 The newspaper closed its Washington, D.C. bureau in 2020.
-It was among the first — if not the first — metropolitan newspapers from outside the capital area to open its own Washington bureau, with archives dating back to at least 1893 carrying bylines from The World-Herald's bureau in the capital.
+It was among the first – if not the first – metropolitan newspapers from outside the capital area to open its own Washington bureau, with archives dating back to at least 1893 carrying bylines from The World-Herald's bureau in the capital.

 Broadcasting

 The World-Herald brought the ABC network to Omaha in 1957 when it opened its television station.
 The ABC affiliate, which the newspaper brought to air on Sept.
 15, 1957, was broadcast on Channel 7 under the call letters KETV.
 KETV was marketed as "Omaha World-Herald Television," and was owned by Herald Corp., a fully owned subsidiary of The World-Herald's publisher, World Publishing Co.
 It was the Omaha area's third television station, behind WOWT and KMTV-TV.

 Peter Kiewit and Sons, Inc., the construction and mining company that had bought The World-Herald's holding company in 1962 for $40 million, sold the KETV television station in 1976 to St. Louis-based Pulitzer Inc., the parent company of the St. Louis Post-Dispatch, for $9 million in cash.
+Pulitzer eventually spun its broadcast division off to Hearst Communications, KETV's current owner.

 The newspaper operated the KOWH and KOAD-FM radio stations from their founding in 1941.
 On KOWH, the Top 40 radio format was invented by Todd Storz, who had bought the radio stations from The World-Herald and operated them under the Mid-Continent Broadcasting Co. name.